A Short Biography of Paul Henry Beidler

 In the mid 1980s, Elizabeth Bennett visited Mr. Beidler at Northeon Forest and asked him to become the Spiritual Director at the Claymont College for Continuous Education, the Fourth Way School founded by John Bennett in the USA, but he declined.

 Pauls's attitude towards money can best be summed up by this statement in his

 Prospectus for Northeon Forest - "This curb on commercial enterprise closes an avenue leading to spiritual deterioration and corruption.
 The absence of monetary concerns promotes feelings of reverence for and kinship with all mankind."

 All that Mr. Beidler ever asked in return for his teaching was that his students

 make genuine efforts towards Being.

 Paul studied in Asia for some twenty five years, exploring the ancient ways of cutting through our illusions to see ourselves objectively.
 In Thailand, he became an ordained Buddhist Monk under the tutelage of the Ajaan Chah, a teacher in the Thai Forest Tradition.
 He also studied at the Temple of Hui Neng in south China.
 One of the readings he recommended to students was the Diamond Sutra.
-Paul also often used to read to us from the writings of Ajaan Chah, some of which are collected in the book "A Still Forest Stream", and others on this Buddhist website.
+Paul also often used to read to us from the writings of Ajaan Chah, some of which are collected in the book "A Still Forest Pool", and others on this Buddhist website.